darshanputtaswamy/fuelflow-frontend/README.md

 # This branch is still under development

-# Boilerplate Project
+# fuelflow Project

-A boilerplate project created in flutter using MobX and Provider.
-Boilerplate supports both web and mobile, clone the appropriate branches mentioned below:
+A fuelflow project created in flutter using MobX and Provider. fuelflow supports both web and mobile, clone the appropriate branches mentioned below:

-* For Mobile: https://github.com/zubairehman/flutter-boilerplate-project/tree/master (stable channel)
+* For Mobile: https://github.com/zubairehman/flutter-fuelflow-project/tree/master (stable channel)
-* For Web: https://github.com/zubairehman/flutter-boilerplate-project/tree/feature/web-support (beta channel)
+* For Web: https://github.com/zubairehman/flutter-fuelflow-project/tree/feature/web-support (beta channel)

 ## Getting Started

-The Boilerplate contains the minimal implementation required to create a new library or project.
+The fuelflow contains the minimal implementation required to create a new library or project.
 The repository code is preloaded with some basic components like basic app architecture, app theme, constants and required dependencies to create a new project.
 By using boiler plate code as standard initializer, we can have same patterns in all the projects that will inherit it.
 This will also help in reducing setup & development time by allowing you to use same code pattern and avoid re-writing from scratch.

 ## How to Use